 You have a commitment to working with animals and sound academic ability.

-Five GCSEs at grade C or 4, including English, maths and science.
+Five GCSEs at grade 4, including English, maths and science.

 Practical lessons delivered at our animal units and a weekly work experience placement as well as block weeks to gain key employability skills.